Academic Progress & Continuation

 The CGS core curriculum has been designed to fulfill the University’s general education/liberal arts requirements (with the exception of foreign language), freeing the student to concentrate on major/professional coursework during the junior and senior years.

 Every student enrolled in the College of General Studies is a fully matriculated Boston University degree candidate who, upon successful completion of the CGS program, will have earned 48 semester credit hours within the CGS core curriculum (in humanities, natural science, rhetoric, and social science) and 16 elective credit hours in the other undergraduate degree-granting programs of the University for a total of 64 credit hours.

 Completion of these 64 credit hours places a student halfway through the 128-credit hour requirements for nearly all of the baccalaureate degree programs within the University.

 Specific Schools and Colleges

-For more detailed information about continuation into specific schools and colleges at Boston University, refer to the appropriate Pathways available in CGS Room 211 and on the CGS website.
+For more detailed information about continuation into specific schools and colleges at Boston University, refer to the appropriate Pathways available online and in the Student Services office, CGS Room 211.